TsuyoshiUshio/cf-engine/README.md

-Cloud Foundry Cluster provisioner for Azure
+Storage account and container provisioner for Azure
 ===

 This project is a Cloud Foundry provisioner.
 Accoring to the installation guide.